bloomreach/spa-sdk/README.md

 * Check that all example apps have been deployed to Heroku
 * Set the Jira release version as released
 * Create release notes on github
+* Check that Documentation Portal has been deployed correctly to [github pages](https://bloomreach.github.io/spa-sdk/docs/)
 * Check that TypeDoc has been deployed correctly to [github pages](https://bloomreach.github.io/spa-sdk/)